Voten641/handbrake-joystick-mapper/README.md

 *   Adjust the `ABS_THROTTLE_MAX` value to calibrate your handbrake.
 *   Enable/disable autostart with the system.
 When autostart is enabled, the application will run in background mode.
+*   Enable/disable "Close to background" mode.
+When enabled, clicking the close button will hide the window instead of exiting the application.

 ## Building from Source